Excavator Education Program (EEP)

 Gas, oil and other product pipeline companies that fund the program Click Here

-A brief e-survey will provide beneficial feedback for improvements to the MISS DIG 811 2019 Excavation Handbook for Gas & Liquid Pipelines.
-To access the survey, please CLICK HERE.
+A brief e-survey will provide beneficial feedback for improvements to the MISS DIG 811 2021 Excavation Handbook for Gas & Liquid Pipelines.
+To access the survey, please CLICK HERE

 Michigan’s natural gas utilities, transmission pipeline operators and MISS

-DIG System annually distribute The One-Call Excavation Handbook to excavation contractors as part of their Pipeline Public Awareness programs.
+DIG System annually distribute The MISS DIG 811 Excavation Handbook for Gas & Liquid Pipelines to excavation contractors as part of their Pipeline Public Awareness programs.
 We want to partner with you

 for safe-digging practices to help protect the public, your employees and the